 Garmin Vivosmart 3

-Garmin’s latest fitness tracker, the Vivosmart 3, ticks all the boxes for those looking for a 24/7 fitness buddy.
+The Garmin Vivosmart 3, ticks most the boxes for those looking for a 24/7 fitness buddy.
 The feature packed device builds on the company’s excellent Vivosmart HR by adding more sophisticated activity tracking tools such as VO2 max and fitness age, all day stress tracking, and the ability to count reps and sets in the gym.

 Vivosmart 3 sports an ultra-slim design, along with a Chroma display hidden behind the band.
 This means that the material of the band extends over the screen, so when you’re not using it, it disappears into the device.